| Post-secondary Education and the 2004 Federal Election This will be a pivotal election for universities and

 campaign about the state of post-secondary education in

+the country.
 Goals of CAUT’s non-partisan election strategy

 • To build local and national alliances so that we can